Core and Shared Facilities

 Microscopy Facility SCI-MED

-SCI-MED (Super-Resolution Confocal/Multiphoton Imaging for Multiparametric Experimental Designs) is a new microscopy facility at the IEKM, which was established with the dedicated goal to facilitate experimental cardiovascular research in Freiburg with advanced microscopy methods and systems.
+SCI-MED (Super-Resolution Confocal/Multiphoton Imaging for Multiparametric Experimental Designs) is a microscopy facility at the Institute for Experimental Cardiovascular Medicine (IEKM), which was established with the dedicated goal to facilitate experimental cardiovascular research in Freiburg with advanced microscopy methods and systems.

 An inverted confocal microscope allows recording series of optical sections and 3D imaging on various types of samples, ranging from individual cells to tissue sections, biopsies and intact organ fragments.
 A white light laser in combination with ultrasensitive spectral detection allows one to define fluorescence excitation lines and detection windows with nanometer-precision over a broad range of wavelengths.
 This supports simultaneous identification of multiple reporter molecules.
 The second microscope (Fig. 1B) is an upright multiphoton-/confocal microscope, used mainly for characterisation of tissue and tissue sections.
 This microscope allows one to detect fluorescence signals also from deeper within intact tissues, without mechanical cutting.